 Ant is very thin and appears destroyed, but the band does not have the time to notice what is happening in the friend's soul.
 It is a time when things seem to move.
 They just registered Trespass (will be released in the fall) and they are on tour, even if the dates are not for large numbers, as we will see later.

 "I was mentally and physically debilitated - told Ant seven years later to Armando Gallo and reported in his book Genesis: I Know What I Like -.
 We were a bunch of perfectionists.
-After each concert there were always long, long, long autopsies. "
+After every concert there were always long, long, long autopsies. "

 Mike is the first to know Ant's intentions.
 Just before a concert at the Richmond Rugby Club, they retreated and the revelation arrived like a cold shower.
 Rutherford knows that his friend is afraid of the stage, but there was no time to deepen the speech and Ant had no longer mentioned his phobia.